ManalotoM/Hospital-Readmissions/README.md

 The SQL queries utilized to clean, organize, and prepare data for the dashboard can be found [here](https://github.com/ManalotoM/Hospital-Readmissions/blob/main/Cleaning.sql).

 The SQL queries regarding various business questions can be found [here](https://github.com/ManalotoM/Hospital-Readmissions/blob/main/Analysis.sql).

+****the scores are standardized based on national expectations to clarify their purpose in evaluating performance.

 # Data Structure Overview